Healthy Homes Assessment Ōtāne

 Draught Stopping Ōtāne

-If a draft can be noticed from gaps that are not adequate or holes or holes, it needs to be closed.
+If a draught can be noticed from gaps that are not adequate or holes or holes, it needs to be sealed.

-What are the most unreasonable gaps or holes?
+What are unreasonable gaps and holes?

-See the full details to the Healthy Homes draught stopping requirements.
+See the full details for the Healthy Homes draught stopping requirements.

 draught stopping building inspections